firefly-iii/firefly-iii/readme.md

 By keeping track of your expenses and your income you can budget accordingly and save money.
 Stop living from paycheck to paycheck but give yourself the financial wiggle room you need.

+You can read more about this on [the website](https://firefly-iii.org/).

 ### Features
 Most importantly...